-Marta is the Deputy Director and Co-Principal Investigator of Young Lives at Work.
+Marta is Senior Research Officer and Deputy Director, Young Lives.
 She joined the Young Lives team in 2015 and since then she has been leading the quantitative research team.
 Marta is a development economist.
 Her main research interests include labour economics, education economics, and behavioural economics.

 She has a PhD in Economics from the University of Essex (UK) and a Masters in Economics from the University of Leuven (Belgium).
-She has also been an IZA research affiliate since 2012, a Researcher Fellow with the Oxford Martin Programme on African Governance since 2018, and she is currently affiliated to St Antony’s College.
+She has also been an IZA research affiliate since 2012 and a Researcher Fellow with the Oxford Martin Programme on African Governance since 2018.

 Before joining Young Lives, Marta worked as an economist at the World Bank (Young Professionals Programme) in the Poverty, Inequality and Gender Unit for the Latin America and Caribbean Region and in the Education Unit for the Africa Region.
 She has worked in several research projects, survey designs, impact evaluations and policy dialogue with public and private institutions in Latin America, Sub-Saharan Africa and Asia.